aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/plotarea/_index.md

 ### getInnerWidthRatioToChart() {#getInnerWidthRatioToChart--}

+<b>@deprecated.</b> Please use the 'innerWidthRatioToChart' property instead.
 Gets or sets the width  of plot area in units of ratio of the chart area.

 ```javascript
 getInnerWidthRatioToChart() : number;